-They were totally supportive of our ideas and invited Snazzy Little Things to join their #buildatable program.
-Next, we were sent these awesome legs to start a new coffee table project (or in this case, two of them!), so another build will happen again in the near future.
-I also happened to win the free drawing for their tool box and other goodies – all because I dropped my card in the fishbowl.
-Thanks, Osborne!
-We’re totally spoiled now!
+We were sent these awesome legs by Osborne to start a new coffee table project (or in this case, two of them!), so another build will happen again in the near future.

 Below is the result of our first build.
 So proud!
 Be sure to follow along to see how I achieved this driftwood grey finish, that post is coming out in a few days.